George Strait: 1980s

 Strait and his family were struck with tragedy when his 13-year-old daughter, Jenifer, was killed in a one-car, alcohol-unrelated accident in 1986.
 She was riding in a Ford Mustang driven by Gregory Wilson Allen, 18, of Staples, Texas.
-Allen was subsequently charged with a class A misdemeanor for vehicular homicide.
+Allen was charged with a class A misdemeanor for vehicular homicide.
 Mike Cox, spokesman for the Texas Department of Public Safety in Austin, said, "The responding trooper determined the cause of accident to be excessive speed and that the car did not negotiate the turn properly.
 Jenifer was riding in the front passenger seat, and none of the four occupants was wearing seat belts at the time.
 When the vehicle flipped over onto its passenger's side, Jenifer was partially ejected, killing her on impact.
-The incident caused Strait to greatly limit his contact with the media.
+The incident caused George to greatly limit his contact with the media.
 He stopped doing interviews for many years after the accident; he and his family did not wish to discuss Jenifer's death.

-His grief did not hinder his performance, however, or his output, as he went on to release 11 straight number-one hits, starting with "Nobody in His Right Mind Would've Left Her" in 1986 and ending with "Ace in the Hole" in 1989.
-The singles spanned four albums, including #7, Ocean Front Property in 1987, If You Ain't Lovin' You Ain't Livin' in 1988, and 1989's Beyond the Blue Neon, all of which reached the number-one spot on country album charts.
+George Strait's grief did not hinder his performance, however, or his output; as he released 11 straight number-one hits, starting with "Nobody in His Right Mind Would've Left Her" in 1986 and ending with "Ace in the Hole" in 1989.
+The singles spanned four albums including #7, Ocean Front Property in 1987, If You Ain't Lovin' You Ain't Livin' in 1988, and 1989's Beyond the Blue Neon, all of which reached the number one spot on country album charts.
 Ocean Front Property was the first country album to ever debut at number one on the charts by any artist.
 The streak included such songs as "Ocean Front Property", "All My Ex's Live in Texas", "Famous Last Words of a Fool", and "Baby Blue".
 Strait finished the decade by winning the CMA Entertainer of the Year award in 1989.
 One year later, he won the award again.